Acquerello – Lemon Ricotta Gnocchi

 • One Michelin Star since first Bay Area Guide in 2007

-• Two Michelin Stars, 2015 - 3rd Female Chef in US to receive
+• Two Michelin Stars, 2015 – 3rd Female Chef in the U.S. to receive this award

 Food Photo Credit: Truffle Shuffle